-By default, the system will ping each gateway once per second to monitor latency and packet loss for traffic to the monitored IP address.
+By default, the gateway monitoring daemon will ping each gateway periodically to monitor latency and packet loss for traffic to the monitored IP address.
 This data is used for gateway status information and also to draw the Quality RRD graph.
 If this monitoring is undesirable for any reason, it may be disabled by checking Disable Gateway Monitoring.
 Note that if the gateway status is not monitored, then Multi-WAN will not work properly as it cannot detect failures.

 The status of a gateway as perceived by the firewall can be checked by visiting Status > Gateways or by using the Gateways widget on the dashboard.
-If the gateway shows Online, then the monitor IP address is successfully returning pings.
+If the gateway shows Online, then the monitor IP address is successfully responding to pings.

 When Mark Gateway as Down is checked, the gateway will always be considered down, even when pings are returned from the monitor IP address.
 This is useful for cases when a WAN is behaving inconsistently and the gateway transitions are causing disruption.
 The gateway can be forced into a down state so that other gateways may be preferred until it stabilizes.

 An optional Description of the gateway entry for reference.
 A short note about the gateway or interface it’s used for may be helpful, or it may be left blank.

 Several parameters can be changed to control how a gateway is monitored or treated in a Multi-WAN scenario.
 Most users will not need to alter these values.
 To access the advanced options, click the Display Advanced button.
 If any of the advanced options are set, this section is automatically expanded.
 For more information on using multiple WAN connections, see Multiple WAN Connections.